MicrosoftDocs/learn/learn-pr/azure/manage-azure-stack-hci-tenant-networks/includes/describe-implement-azure-stack-hci-tenant-virtual-networks.md

 The following screenshot depicts some of the settings you can use to perform common Azure Stack HCI tenant virtual network configuration tasks, such as:

-- Updating virtual network address prefixes
+- Updating virtual network address prefixes.
-- Configuring virtual network peering
+- Configuring virtual network peering.
-- Configuring Border Gateway Protocol (BGP) router and peers
+- Configuring Border Gateway Protocol (BGP) router and peers.

 :::image type="content" source="../media/3-configure-virtual-network.png" alt-text="Screenshot of the Virtual networks pane in Windows Admin Center depicting the settings for V NET 001." border="false" lightbox="../media/3-configure-virtual-network.png":::